Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Hope this Vegan Food in Korea guide was helpful and enjoy eating all the great vegan food.

-Korea Checklist: have you booked these yet?
+Korea Checklist: Have you booked these yet?

 Local sim card or Korea eSIM card

-▢ Ride from the airport: prebook a transfer | airport bus | AREX train
+▢ Ride from the airport: schedule a pickup | airport bus | express train

 Purchase a KTX Pass online for travel to multiple cities